lbnl-science-it/scienceit-docs/docs/hpc/rocky8-migration.md

     * Open OnDemand now uses the standard Berkeley Lab login.
     * Some users may have trouble accessing Open OnDemand.
 We are aware of the problem and working on a fix.
-    * To access your `scratch` directory from Jupyter on Open OnDemand please create a symlink to your scratch directory on your home directory:
+    * To access your `scratch` directory from Jupyter on Open OnDemand please create a symlink to your scratch directory; for example to create a symlink to scratch on your home directory:

     ``` bash

-        ln -s /global/scratch/users/$USER scratch
+        ln -s /global/scratch/users/$USER $HOME/scratch
     ```

 ## New Software Module Farm